Ejhfast/Proof-Search/Readme.markdown

 #### Generative Rules

-Generative rules state a conclusion only, and dictate how expressions may be legally combined.
+Generative rules state a conclusion only, and so dictate how expressions may be legally combined.
 They are expressed of the form #(expr), where expr presents an allowed combination.
 For instance, suppose that we know P, and that we also know Q. We may want the system to be prove "P and Q" or rather propositionally: P,Q. The rule for this is: